virgo-project/virgo/ROLES.md

 The Virgo Software team works on solving coordination through user-friendly organization-level tools.

 ### Cosmos SDK Developer
 We're looking for a Golang developer who's used the Cosmos SDK before, or interested in learning.
-You'll work with us to build the backend for front-ends to the Virgo community application.
+You'll work closely with the Cosmos SDK development team and our Backend Developer to build applications powered by the Cosmos SDK.

 #### We're looking for
 * 2+ years experience in blockchain technologies
-* 1+ year in Cosmos SDK development
+* 1+ years in Cosmos SDK development
+* Significant experience writing Golang
 * Great communication skills
 * Exceptional written and oral communication skills
 * Experience working with distributed teams